therealklanni/javascript/README.md

       'fast.';
     ```

-  - When programatically building up a string, use Array#join instead of string concatenation.
+  - When programmatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).

     ```javascript
     var items,